How It Works

 We will be offering three online educational options as more and more courses are produced, completed, and made available:

 - Completion of 20 courses @ 3 credits per course = 60 total credit hours

-- Associate’s Degree-Level courses denoted by one asterisk are required core courses* (see section below that lists all courses planned)
+- Associate’s Degree-Level courses denoted by one asterisk* are required core courses regardless of the degree-level you are seeking* (see section below that lists all courses planned)